Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

 - Hip dysplasia – this is the abnormality in the hip joint, which can cause severe arthritis.
 However, this condition can be asymptomatic; that’s why it is essential to check your pup as early as possible.

-- Chondrodysplasia – Havanese pups who have a “crooked” front might have this disorder, which should be diagnosed as early as possible, as it can cause difficulty walking and standing.
+- Chondrodysplasia – dogs with a “crooked” front might have this disorder, which should be diagnosed as early as possible, as it can cause difficulty walking and standing.

 - Liver shunt – this disorder causes the inability of the liver to clear toxins, which is why they go directly to the dog’s heart.
 If your dog has a poor appetite, sleeps a lot, and seems weak or disoriented, schedule a check-up as soon as possible.

-- Legg Perthes – another join condition that develops in the first year of the pup’s life, involves pain and limping, and needs early treatment to prevent arthritis.
+- Legg Perthes – another joint condition that develops in the first year of the pup’s life, involves pain and limping, and needs early treatment to prevent arthritis.

 - Cherry eye – this condition commonly occurs in young dogs, requires surgery but is curable.

-- Deafness – it is essential to check your Havanese pup for this disorder since deaf pups should be spayed or neutered.
+- Deafness is essential to check your Havanese pup for this disorder since deaf pups should be spayed or neutered.

-All of these conditions are treatable and don’t affect the lifespan of a Havanese pup too much if treated.
+All of these conditions are treatable and don’t affect the dog’s lifespan if treated.

 Training peculiarities